 So, can we hug ourselves?

 Still, touch is only a small part of affective touch.
-After all, it’s the affection we crave.
-And affection can only come from an autonomous, autarkic being.
+After all, it’s the affection and connectedness that we crave.
+And affection and connectednes can only be created between independent, self-sufficienc beings.